JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

   no cached data, it loads the data from the internet independently of the `forceReload` flag's value.
 * Clients of your SDK could use a `forceReload` flag to load the latest information about the launches, which would allow the user to use the pull-to-refresh gesture.
-* (TODO we don't use this annotation anymore?)
-All Kotlin exceptions are unchecked, while Swift has only checked errors.
-Thus, to make your Swift code aware of expected exceptions, Kotlin functions should be marked with the `@Throws` annotation specifying a list of potential exception classes.
+* All Kotlin exceptions are unchecked, while Swift has only checked errors.
+Thus, to make your Swift code aware of expected exceptions, Kotlin functions (TODO should it be "called from Swift" here? clearly not ALL Kotlin functions are marked) should be marked with the `@Throws` annotation specifying a list of potential exception classes.

 ## Create the Android application